Lodewijk van Heiden: Commander in the Mediterranean

 In 1826, Van Heiden was given command of the Russian fleet in the Mediterranean (with Mikhail Lazarev as deputy).
-On 27 October 1827 he was the commander of the Russian squadron in the Battle of Navarino against the Turks during the Greek War of Independence - one of the most important sea battles of that war.
+On 27 October 1827, he was the commander of the Russian squadron in the Battle of Navarino against the Turks during the Greek War of Independence – one of the most important sea battles of that war.
 It ended with the defeat of the Turko-Egyptian fleet and the destruction of the feared artillery at the fortress of Navarino.
-Van Heiden narrowly escaped death when the quarter-deck where he was standing was shattered by a cannonball.
+Van Heiden narrowly escaped death when the quarterdeck where he was standing was shattered by a cannonball.
 The victory meant promotion to Vice-Admiral and several more decorations.
 His international prestige grew: the Greeks considered him their redeemer from the Turks.
 In Athens one of the roads to Victoria Square is named after van Heiden.
 There is also a statue, and in 1927 his portrait was on a Greek stamp.